Return to Index

 Coping With Nerve and Muscle Effects Related to Chemotherapy

-Sometimes these nerve and muscle side effects, though annoying, may not be serious.
+Sometimes these nerve and muscle side effects, though annoying, are not serious.
 In other cases, nerve and muscle symptoms may be serious and need medical attention.
 Be sure to report any nerve or muscle symptoms to your doctor.
 Most of the time, these symptoms will get better; however, it may take up to a year after your treatment ends.

 Some nerve and muscle-related symptoms include: